babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 ## Compiling the code

-Before compiling the Babelfish PostgreSQL source code, we need to configure the build.
-To do that we need to run the `configure` script in the directory where you have downloaded the Babelfish PostgreSQL engine sources:
+Before compiling the Babelfish for PostgreSQL source code, we need to configure the build.
+To do that we need to run the `configure` script in the directory where you have downloaded the Babelfish for PostgreSQL engine sources:

 ``` sh
 ./configure CFLAGS="${CFLAGS:--Wall -Wmissing-prototypes -Wpointer-arith -Wdeclaration-after-statement -Wendif-labels -Wmissing-format-attribute -Wformat-security -fno-strict-aliasing -fwrapv -fexcess-precision=standard -O2 -g -pipe -Wall -Wp,-D_FORTIFY_SOURCE=2 -fexceptions -fstack-protector-strong --param=ssp-buffer-size=4 -grecord-gcc-switches -m64 -mtune=generic}" \